TheHandsomeCoder/handsome-autocomplete/README.md

 ======================

 Simple to use autocomplete directive in a module for AngularJS!
 Supports arrow keys to traverse suggestions as well as mouse input.
+Checkout the [demo](http://thehandsomecoder.github.io/handsome-autocomplete/)

 ## Coming Soon
 * Load the suggestions from a remote REST API, supporting promises.